leico/TechnicalNote/_docs/Jekyll/update-github-page.md

 cd webpage
 bundle update
 The dependency tzinfo-data (>= 0) will be unused by any of the platforms Bundler is installing for.
 Bundler is installing for ruby but the dependency is only for x86-mingw32, x86-mswin32, x64-mingw32, java.
 To add those platforms to the bundle, run `bundle lock --add-platform x86-mingw32 x86-mswin32 x64-mingw32 java`.
-Fetching gem metadata from https://rubygems.org/............
+Fetching gem metadata from https://rubygems.org/...........
-Fetching version metadata from https://rubygems.org/...
-Fetching dependency metadata from https://rubygems.org/..
+Fetching gem metadata from https://rubygems.org/.
-Resolving dependencies...
+Resolving dependencies....
+Using concurrent-ruby 1.0.5
+Using i18n 0.9.5
+Using minitest 5.11.3
+Using thread_safe 0.3.6
+Using tzinfo 1.2.5
+Using activesupport 4.2.9
 Using public_suffix 2.0.5
+Using addressable 2.5.2
+Using bundler 1.16.1
+Using coffee-script-source 1.11.1
+Using execjs 2.7.0
+Using coffee-script 2.4.1
 Using colorator 1.1.0
+Using ruby-enum 0.7.2
+Using commonmarker 0.17.9
+Using dnsruby 1.60.2
+Using eventmachine 1.2.6
+Using http_parser.rb 0.6.0
+Using em-websocket 0.5.1
+Using ffi 1.9.23
+Using ethon 0.11.0
+Using multipart-post 2.0.0
+Using faraday 0.15.0
+Using forwardable-extended 2.6.0
+Using gemoji 3.0.0
+Using sawyer 0.8.1
+Using octokit 4.8.0
+Using typhoeus 1.3.0
+Using github-pages-health-check 1.7.3
+Using rb-fsevent 0.10.3
+Using rb-inotify 0.9.10
+Using sass-listen 4.0.0
-Using sass 3.4.24
+Using sass 3.5.6
+Using jekyll-sass-converter 1.5.2
+Using ruby_dep 1.5.0
-Using rb-fsevent 0.9.8
+Using listen 3.1.5
-Using ffi 1.9.18
+Using jekyll-watch 2.0.0
-Using kramdown 1.13.2
+Using kramdown 1.16.2
-Using liquid 3.0.6
+Using liquid 4.0.0
 Using mercenary 0.3.6
-Using forwardable-extended 2.6.0
+Using pathutil 0.16.1
-Using rouge 1.11.1
+Using rouge 2.2.1
 Using safe_yaml 1.0.4
+Using jekyll 3.7.3
+Using jekyll-avatar 0.5.0
-Using i18n 0.8.4
+Using jekyll-coffeescript 1.1.1
-Using minitest 5.10.2
+Using jekyll-commonmark 1.2.0
-Using thread_safe 0.3.6
+Using jekyll-commonmark-ghpages 0.1.5
-Using net-dns 0.8.0
+Using jekyll-default-layout 0.1.4
-Using multipart-post 2.0.0
+Using jekyll-feed 0.9.3
-Using coffee-script-source 1.12.2
+Using jekyll-gist 1.5.0
-Using execjs 2.7.0
+Using jekyll-github-metadata 2.9.4
-Using mini_portile2 2.1.0
+Using mini_portile2 2.3.0
+Using nokogiri 1.8.2
+Using html-pipeline 2.7.2
+Using jekyll-mentions 1.3.0
+Using jekyll-optional-front-matter 0.3.0
 Using jekyll-paginate 1.1.0
+Using jekyll-readme-index 0.2.0
+Using jekyll-redirect-from 0.13.0
+Using jekyll-relative-links 0.5.3
+Using rubyzip 1.2.1
+Using jekyll-remote-theme 0.2.3
+Using jekyll-seo-tag 2.4.0
+Using jekyll-sitemap 1.2.0
 Using jekyll-swiss 0.4.0
+Using jekyll-theme-architect 0.1.1
+Using jekyll-theme-cayman 0.1.1
+Using jekyll-theme-dinky 0.1.1
+Using jekyll-theme-hacker 0.1.1
+Using jekyll-theme-leap-day 0.1.1
-Using gemoji 3.0.0
+Using jekyll-theme-merlot 0.1.1
-Using unicode-display_width 1.2.1
+Using jekyll-theme-midnight 0.1.1
-Using bundler 1.15.0
+Using jekyll-theme-minimal 0.1.1
-Using addressable 2.5.1
+Using jekyll-theme-modernist 0.1.1
-Using jekyll-sass-converter 1.5.0
+Using jekyll-theme-primer 0.5.3
-Using rb-inotify 0.9.8
+Using jekyll-theme-slate 0.1.1
-Using ethon 0.10.1
+Using jekyll-theme-tactile 0.1.1
-Using pathutil 0.14.0
+Using jekyll-theme-time-machine 0.1.1
-Using tzinfo 1.2.3
+Using jekyll-titles-from-headings 0.5.1
-Using faraday 0.12.1
+Using jemoji 0.9.0
-Using coffee-script 2.4.1
+Using minima 2.4.1
-Using nokogiri 1.7.2
+Using unicode-display_width 1.3.2
 Using terminal-table 1.8.0
-Using listen 3.0.6 (was 3.0.8)
-Using typhoeus 0.8.0
-Using activesupport 4.2.8
-Using sawyer 0.8.1
-Using jekyll-coffeescript 1.0.1
-Using jekyll-watch 1.5.0
-Using html-pipeline 2.6.0
-Using octokit 4.7.0
-Using jekyll 3.4.3
-Using github-pages-health-check 1.3.3
-Using jekyll-gist 1.4.0
-Using minima 2.1.1
-Using jekyll-avatar 0.4.2
-Using jekyll-default-layout 0.1.4
-Using jekyll-feed 0.9.2
-Using jekyll-github-metadata 2.3.1
-Using jekyll-mentions 1.2.0
-Using jekyll-optional-front-matter 0.1.2
-Using jekyll-readme-index 0.1.0
-Using jekyll-redirect-from 0.12.1
-Using jekyll-relative-links 0.4.0
-Using jekyll-seo-tag 2.2.3
-Using jekyll-sitemap 1.0.0
-Using jekyll-theme-architect 0.0.4
-Using jekyll-theme-cayman 0.0.4
-Using jekyll-theme-dinky 0.0.4
-Using jekyll-theme-hacker 0.0.4
-Using jekyll-theme-leap-day 0.0.4
-Using jekyll-theme-merlot 0.0.4
-Using jekyll-theme-midnight 0.0.4
-Using jekyll-theme-minimal 0.0.4
-Using jekyll-theme-modernist 0.0.4
-Using jekyll-theme-primer 0.2.1
-Using jekyll-theme-slate 0.0.4
-Using jekyll-theme-tactile 0.0.4
-Using jekyll-theme-time-machine 0.0.4
-Using jekyll-titles-from-headings 0.1.5
-Using jemoji 0.8.0
-Using github-pages 139
+Using github-pages 183
 Bundle updated!
 ```